 From the perspective of Camp #1, Camp #2 is quite silly.
 People have claimed that fire is metaphysically special, then intelligence, then life, and so on, and their success rate so far is 0%.
 Consciousness is just one more thing on this list, so the odds that they are right this time are pretty slim.

 From the perspective of Camp #2, Camp #1 is quite silly.
 Any apparent evidence against the primacy of consciousness necessarily backfires as it must itself be received as a pattern of consciousness.
-Even in the textbook case where you're conducting a scientific experiment with a well-defined result, you still need to look at your screen (or other output device) to read the result, so even science bottoms out in predictions about future states of consciousness!
+Even in the textbook case where you're conducting a scientific experiment with a well-defined result, you still need to look at your screen to read the result, so even science bottoms out in predictions about future states of consciousness!

 An even deeper intuition may be what precisely you identify with.
 Are you identical to your physical brain or body (or program/algorithm implemented by your brain)?
 If so, you're probably in Camp #1.
 Are you a witness of/identical to the set of consciousness exhibited by your body at any moment?
 If so, you're probably in Camp #2.
-That said, this paragraph is pure speculation, and the two-camp phenomenon doesn't depend on it.
+That said, this paragraph is pure speculation, and the two camp phenomenon doesn't depend on it.

 Representations in the literature